 Facebook ads for your summit don't have to be expensive or complicated, even if you're newer to running ads!
 However, it can totally seem like a big and intimidating step.

 I've spent anywhere from $50 to $2500 on ads in any of my summits, but I can tell you that once you get the hang of it, it's totally worth it.

 However, I'm no Facebook ads expert, so I've brought in special guest Tony Rulli from Intentional Spark to help us out!

 We'll talk about Facebook ad strategies to start with, a minimum budget and how to scale it, and where to start if you've never run ads.

 I'll let Tony take it from here!

 With a virtual summit, you have all kinds of speakers and affiliates driving traffic to your registration page.
+(Check out how to promote a virtual summit!)
 Because of that, you can get a huge return by leveraging retargeting ads.

 For example, you can set up ads retargeting everyone that visits the registration page but doesn’t register.
 These ads will simply remind them to grab their free ticket!